onthebusiness/harelang.org/content/tutorials/introduction.md

       	};
       };
   details: |
-      In many of the samples so far, we've seen the use of { and } to denote blocks of expressions which are evaluated one after another.
-In many languages, these are decorative, but in Hare they have a semantic meaning: these introduce new *compound expressions*, and, like most other expressions, these expressions can compute a result using the "yield" keyword.
+      In many of the samples so far, we've seen the use of `{` and `}` to denote blocks of expressions which are evaluated one after another.
+In many languages, these are decorative, but in Hare they have a semantic meaning: these introduce new *compound expressions*, and, like most other expressions, these expressions can compute a result using the `yield` keyword.

-      The simple example given here is meant to show some simple usages of yield, similar to ones we've seen and left unexplained in previous samples.
-The only clarification we wish to add here is to draw your attention to the { and } characters, and clarify that the yield keyword causes the nearest compound expression to stop and to have the result of that expression set to the value provided to yield.
+      The simple example given here is meant to show some simple usages of `yield`, similar to ones we've seen and left unexplained in previous samples.
+The only clarification we wish to add here is to draw your attention to the `{` and `}` characters, and clarify that the `yield` keyword causes the nearest compound expression to stop and to have the result of that expression set to the value provided to `yield`.
 The sample code shown here uses this to cause the value of "f" to be assigned to the "file" variable for further use outside of the match expression.

-      This example keeps things simple, but, in the field, you will probably find "yield" useful less frequently in situations that are less obvious.
+      This example keeps things simple, but, in the field, you will probably find `yield` useful less frequently in situations that are less obvious.
       Getting values out of match expressions is likely to be the most common use of this feature in your code.
-But, keep yield in your tool belt and you might end up using it to solve other problems every now and then, too.
+But, keep `yield` in your tool belt and you might end up using it to solve other problems every now and then, too.
 - title: for loops
   sample: |